soupi/learn-haskell-blog-generator/src/04-markup/02-parsing_01.md

 1. We pass a list that contains the currently grouped paragraph (paragraphs are separated by an empty line)
 2. Because of laziness, `paragraph` is not computed until it's needed, so we don't have to worry about the performance implications in the case the we are still grouping lines
 3. Why do we reverse `currentParagraph`?
-(See point (5))
+(See point (6))
+4. We saw case expressions used to deconstruct `newtype`s and `Char`s, but we can also pattern match on lists and other ADTs as well!
+   In this case we match against two patterns, an empty list (`[]`), and a "cons cell" - a list with at least one element (`currentLine : rest`).
+   In the body of the "cons" pattern, we bind the first element to the name `currentLine`, and the rest of the elements to the name `rest`.

+   We will talk about how all of this works really soon!
-4. When we run into an empty line we add the accumulated paragraph to the resulting list (A `Document` is a list of structures) and start the function again with the rest of the input.
+5. When we run into an empty line we add the accumulated paragraph to the resulting list (A `Document` is a list of structures) and start the function again with the rest of the input.
-5. We pass the new lines to be grouped in a paragraph **in reverse order** because of performance characteristics - because of the nature of singly-linked lists, prepending an element is fast, and appending is slow.
+6. We pass the new lines to be grouped in a paragraph **in reverse order** because of performance characteristics - because of the nature of singly-linked lists, prepending an element is fast, and appending is slow.
 Prepending only requires us to create a new cons (`:`) cell to hold a pointer to the value and a pointer to the list,